Advice and support

 Every day vulnerable adults in County Durham suffer ill treatment in many different forms including physical abuse, verbal abuse, sexual abuse and financial abuse.
 We know this happens and we also understand that many instances of abuse are not reported.
 The aim of safeguarding is to ensure that people's lives are free from violence, harassment, humiliation and degradation.
 You can find out more about adult abuse and how to report it by visiting Durham Safeguarding Adults

-NHS: carers direct is the official NHS website designed to help you get the help and support you need as a carer.
+NHS: social care and support guide is designed to help you get the help and support you need as a carer.
 They offer information that you may need to get the financial help which you're entitled to, as well as advice on getting a break from caring, going to work and much more.